MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/policies/pc/live-policy-tests-pc.md

 >1.
 Sign in to a profile and launch the title.
 >2.
 For each of the privileges identified in the XR, identify if the title supports the associated activity.
 >3.
 For each possible setting of each applicable privilege identified in step [2], perform the following:
->* Exit the title and change the user’s settings for the privilege.
+>* Exit the title and change the user's settings for the privilege.
 >* Restart the device.
 >* Sign into the same profile and launch the title.
->* Visit all relevant areas of the title, use all title features relevant to the privilege and verify that the title respects the user’s current privilege setting.
+>* Visit all relevant areas of the title, use all title features relevant to the privilege and verify that the title respects the user's current privilege setting.

 **Expected Result**
-Titles must honor the user’s privilege settings.
+Titles must honor the user's privilege settings.

 **Pass Examples**
 >1.
-The title respects the user’s privilege settings.
+The title respects the user's privilege settings.
 >2.
 The title treats a partial-allow privilege setting as if the privilege is disabled / disallowed (e.g. when the User-generated content (UGC) privilege is set to Friends Only, the title behaves as if the privilege is set to Blocked).
 >3.
 For titles using the Xbox One XDK, the title invokes the system UI to alert the user of any privilege conflicts (titles must use the Store::Product::CheckPrivilegeAsync API).
 >4.
 For titles using XSAPI, the title shows an informative message to let the user know they cannot participate.

 **Fail Examples**
 >1.
-The title persists a user’s privilege settings and does not reflect the user’s actual privileges after they have been changed.
+The title persists a user's privilege settings and does not reflect the user's actual privileges after they have been changed.
 >2.
 The title treats a partial-allow privilege setting as if the privilege is set to its least restrictive setting (e.g. when the User-generated content (UGC) privilege is set to Friends Only, the title behaves as if the privilege is set to Allowed).
 >3.
 For titles using the Xbox One XDK, the title uses in-game messaging to alert the user of any privilege conflicts and does not display the System UI.
 >4.
 For titles using XSAPI, the title does not show an informative message to let the user know they cannot participate.